 The NBA seemingly is following in the footsteps of MLB but is rolling out their version, called NBABet Stream, catered to betters and especially live bettors.
 This move solidifies a trend with the NBA to become more friendly with sports betting.

-In early October 2019, the NBA announced a partnership with Sports Betting giant William Hill.
-In the agreement, William Hill gained the rights to official NBA betting data to use on its betting platforms across the US.
+In early October 2019, the NBA announced a partnership with Sports Betting giant Caesars Sportsbook.
+In the agreement, Caesars Sportsbook gained the rights to official NBA betting data to use on its betting platforms across the US.
 The deal also said that the NBA would promote the sportsbook across the NBA’s assets including their app, website, and social media accounts.